la2050/archive/_organizations/maiden-la.md

       https://challenge.la2050.org/entry/maiden-la-a-county-wide-network-of-la-based-happenings-in-august-2017
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Maiden LA is a decentralized county-wide program that encourages, maps and connects art-related events annually.
 title: Maiden LA
-uri: /organizations/maiden-la/
 extrapolated_project_ids:
   - '6102151'
 project_titles_from_extrapolated_project_ids:
-  - 'Maiden LA, a county-wide network of LA-based ''happenings'' in August 2017'
-project_titles:
-  - 'Maiden LA, a county-wide network of LA-based ''happenings'' in August 2017'
-project_titles_from_project_ids:
   - 'Maiden LA, a county-wide network of LA-based ''happenings'' in August 2017'
 original_project_titles:
   - 'Maiden LA, a county-wide network of LA-based ''happenings'' in August 2017'